KSP-KOS/KOS/doc/source/structures/misc/string.rst

     :parameter string: :struct:`String` to look for
     :type: boolean

     True if the given string is contained within this string.
-This is a case-sensitive search.

 .. method:: String:ENDSWITH(string)

     :parameter string: :struct:`String` to look for
     :type: boolean

     True if this string ends with the given string.
-This is a case-sensitive search.

 .. method:: String:FIND(string)